Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Introduction

 Technical discussions on the selection and suitability of metrics for evaluating the quality and diversity of GAN-based synthetic retinal fundus images are lacking in the literature.
-A limiting factor of existing works is that the method of selecting the synthetic images used for data augmentation is not specified.
-In the works indicated in Table \ref{tab:GansMedicalImages}, it is not assessed whether the metrics used are suitable to evaluate the quality and diversity of the generated imagery.
+A limiting factor in existing works is that the method of selecting the synthetic images used for data augmentation is not specified.
+In the works indicated in Table \ref{tab:GansMedicalImages}, it is not assessed whether the metrics used are suitable to evaluate the quality and diversity of the synthetic imagery.

-In this work, an empirical assessment of MS-SSIM, CD, and FID metrics for the DCGAN is conducted to assess the suitability of these metrics in evaluating the quality and diversity of synthetic DR images.
-Moreover, this work contributes: (i) a critical analysis of quantitative evaluation metrics’ capacity to identify if imagery contains features corresponding to its class label, (ii) an investigation of GAN’s capacity to generate diversified and high-quality synthetic PDR images, (iii) the assessment of DCGAN's synthetic images to improve the classification performance of classifiers such as CNN and EfficientNet, and (iv) an evaluation of the relationship between diversity and quality of the synthetic imagery as indicated by MS-SSIM, CD, FID and classification performance.
+In this work, an empirical assessment of MS-SSIM, CD, and FID metrics is conducted to assess the suitability of these metrics in evaluating the quality and diversity of synthetic DR images generated by the DCGAN.
+Moreover, this work contributes to: (i) a critical analysis of quantitative evaluation metrics’ capacity to identify if imagery contains features corresponding to its class label; (ii) an investigation of DCGAN’s capacity to generate diversified and high-quality synthetic PDR images; (iii) an assessment of DCGAN's synthetic images to improve the classification performance of classifiers such as CNN and EfficientNet; and (iv) an evaluation of the relationship between diversity and quality of the synthetic imagery as indicated by MS-SSIM, CD, FID, and classification performance.

-It is envisaged that understanding which evaluation metrics are suitable for evaluating the quality and diversity of synthetic retinal fundus imagery will enable an improved selection of synthetic imagery used to augment the training dataset of a classifier.
+It is envisaged that understanding which evaluation metrics are suitable for evaluating the quality and diversity of synthetic retinal fundus imagery will enable an improved selection of synthetic imagery to augment the training dataset of a classifier.